mobileguruvn/rider-tracking/README.md

-# rider-trip
+# rider-tracking

-This is the **trip management module** for the Rider Tracker Android application, designed with **Clean Architecture** and optimized for **modular team-based development**.
+This is the **real-time tracking module** for the Rider Tracker Android app, structured with **Clean Architecture** and modularized for enterprise use.

 ## 🔍 What It Includes

-- `trip-contract`: defines trip data contracts and navigation interfaces
+- `tracking-contract`: declares tracking interfaces and navigation entry
-- `trip-impl`: provides UI, ViewModel, and business logic for listing rider trips
+- `tracking-impl`: implements GPS tracking screen and logic
-- Published to Maven for consumption in the main app
+- Google Maps & location tracking setup (in progress)

 ## 💡 Highlights

-- Owned by the **trip feature team**
+- Owned by the **tracking feature team**
-- Communicates only through contracts (`TripRepository`, `TripNavigator`)
+- Supports live GPS updates via `TrackingRepository`
-- Fully decoupled for scalability and independent versioning
+- Modular and versioned for isolated development

 ## 📦 Versioning

-Each module is versioned independently and published to GitHub Packages:
+Each module is published separately to GitHub Maven:

 ## 🧭 Navigation Entry

-Expose composable destinations via `TripNavigator`.
+Injected through `TrackingNavigator`, supports composable-based routing.

 ---